triciasawyer/todo-app/README.md

 ### Collaborators

-Ryan Gallaway in code review and chat gpt to help write tests.
+Ryan Gallaway in code review and chat gpt to help write tests and debug some issues I was having.

 ### UML